shichiro-nakahara/docs/docs/app/assetvaluation.md

 # Asset Valuation

-All dollar valuations seen in PolyAztec are derived with use of oracles provided by [Chainlink](https://chain.link/).
+All dollar valuations seen in Nata Network are derived with use of oracles provided by [Chainlink](https://chain.link/).

 | Asset | Chainlink Oracle                                                                                     |
 | ----- | ---------------------------------------------------------------------------------------------------- |